 Raid the spice shelf

-- Chew on fennel, dill, cardamom, or anise seeds.
-Anise, which tastes like black licorice, can kill the bacteria that grow on the tongue.
-The others can help mask the odour of halitosis.
+Fennel, dill, cardamom, or anise seeds: Chew on them—it can kill the bacteria that grow on the tongue and help mask the odour of halitosis.

 Choose your breath fresheners

 Therapeutic oral rinse: The most obvious brand-name products advertised as breath-fresheners are rarely, if ever, effective in the long run.
 But with a therapeutic oral rinse, you can rid yourself of the compounds that are responsible for breath odour.
 These products are available both at your local drugstore and over the Internet.